 And for those of you that might be concerned about being able to work while you walk, we suggest taking the leap and trying it out.
 You'll be walking at a very slow pace (typically between 1 mph and 1.4 mph), so it's quite a bit easier than you would think.

 If you already own a sit-stand desk, then we suggest you choose from one of these options which can be paired with virtually any standing desk.

 Just keep in mind that most of these treadmills raise you 5" - 8" off the ground, so it's important to pair these with a taller desk.
 We suggest a 50" maximum height adjustment or better, depending on your own height.

 Please note that all of the options below come with electric height adjustable desks.
-If you're looking for something a little less expensive, you could look into the Lifespan desks with the DT5 manual standing desk, but we don't generally recommend this option, because they are very inconvenient to adjust.
+If you're looking for something a little less expensive, you could look into the Lifespan desks with the DT5 manual standing desk - but we don't generally recommend this option, because they are very inconvenient to adjust.

 To read more about which treadmill desk is right for you, we strongly recommend you take a look at our list of the Best Treadmill Desks of 2021, where we compare each of the top models side by side.

 You'll notice that we mostly disregard the inexpensive treadmills that can commonly be found on Amazon.
 We've tested several of those treadmills, and although the $500 price tag might be enticing, we simply can't recommend any of them.
 They're all poorly built, and the physical nature of these treadmill make it impossible for them to last longer than a few months with regular use (due to restrictions on gearing, motor size and space for cooling).